-- 1/ Top management role separation (separation of the role of Chaiman & CEO) - 2/ Inclusion of ESG KPIs in executive remuneration policy - 3/ Disclosure of Carbon emissions (Scope 1, 2 & 3) and targets of reduction of these emissions - 4/ Report to an international organization (CDP, TCFD...) - 5/ Gender diversity amongst employees (i.e more than 40% of women within the company) - 6/ Commitment to international human rights organisations (UN Global Compact...), presence of a human rights policy or code of conduct and business ethics - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- 1/ Top management role separation (separation of the role of Chaiman & CEO) - 2/ Inclusion of ESG KPIs in executive remuneration policy - 3/ Disclosure of Carbon emissions (Scope 1, 2 & 3) and targets of reduction of these emissions - 4/ Reporting to an international organization (like CDP or using TCFD reporting framework...) - 5/ Gender diversity amongst employees (i.e more than 40% of women within the company) - 6/ Commitment to international human rights organisations (UN Global Compact...), presence of a human rights policy or code of conduct and business ethics - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?